inferless/whisper-large-v3/README.md

 ## Quick Start
 Here is a quick start to help you get up and running with this template on Inferless.

-### Download the config-vllm and Create a runtime
+### Download the inferless-runtime-config and Create a runtime
-Get started by downloading the config-vllm.yaml file and go to Inferless dashboard and create a custom runtime
+Get started by downloading the inferless-runtime-config.yaml file and go to Inferless dashboard and create a custom runtime

 Quickly add this as a Custom runtime